Table of Contents

 Eliminate Distractions

-Therefore, take every possible measure against distractions.
+Therefore, take every precaution possible to avoid distractions.

-Make Sure You Have Everything You Need
+Ensure You Have Everything You Need

 Clean Over Messy